Palo Alto Unified School District

 (PAUSD) provides meal services for our students.
 Lunch is offered

 at all schools, and brunch is available at all secondary schools, Escondido Elementary School and Barron Park Elementary School.
-Snacks or a la carte items are offered during brunch and lunch at
+Snacks or a la carte items are offered during brunch and lunch at secondary schools.

 We have a preoder system in our elementary schools.
 Students who want to buy school lunch sign up on a sign up sheet, in class, before 9 am each morning.
 They go to the lunch area to pick up their lunches at lunch time.
 (Students need to sign up the day before for pizza.)

-Students go to the cafeteria to select their choice of food items during brunch or lunch hours.
+Students go to the cafeterias to select their choice of food items during brunch or lunch hours.

-PAUSD has partnered with Choicelunch to provide lunch entrees for Termam.
-The price for the full lunch meal will range from $4.25 to $6.40.
+PAUSD has partnered with Lunchmaster to provide lunch entrees for Terman.
 Please check out our menu (click on the link below) for all the delicious choices.
-The same snacks and brunch will be available.
-As before, all food can be purchased using the funds you deposited into sendmoneytoschool.com or by cash or check.
 There will be a 6th graders only line.
 A full variety of sides including fresh fruits and vegetables will be available to compliment your students' entrees.

 Paying for Meals

-- Elementary School Students - The lunch server will deduct one lunch from a student's account each time (s)he orders and picks up a lunch.
+- Elementary School Students - The lunch server will deduct $4.25 from a student's account each time (s)he orders and picks up a lunch.

-- Secondary School Students - Students enter their pin number in a pin pad located next to the cash register and the purchase amount is deducted from their accounts.
+- Secondary School Students - Students enter their pin numbers in pin pads located next to cash registers and the purchase amount is deducted from their accounts.
 For your student's pin number, please email email@example.com or call 650-329-3806.

 We highly recommend parents to open an account.
 In addition to being able to make deposits online, you will be able to view your student's lunch activities and balance.
 You can also set your own low balance reminder threshold at that site.
 There is NO FEE to open an account.

-*Families may be eligible for free or reduced priced meals.
-To apply for Free and Reduced Meals, download the Free and Reduced Meals form or visit http://www.lunchapp.com to apply online.
-You can also pick up a Free and Reduced Meal Application Form at any school site, or at the district office, and mail it to: 25 Churchill Avenue, Palo Alto, CA 94306; or apply online at www.lunchapp.com.
+Families may be eligible for free or reduced price meals.
+To apply for free or reduced price meals, download a Free and Reduced Price Meals Form (Spanish), pick one up at any school site or at the district office, and mail it to: 25 Churchill Avenue, Palo Alto, CA 94306; or apply online at www.lunchapp.com.

 Carbohydrate Count List